Kalisz Wins 400 IM In Record-Setting Fashion

 USA Swimming’s Mark Schubert used those words when he announced that Bauerle had been chosen as the head coach of the United States’ women’s swimming team for the 2008 Olympics in Beijing, China.
 For Bauerle, the Olympic appointment became the crowning moment of his career.

-In his stint overseeing Georgia’s program (not to mention his time as a Georgia swimmer himself and assistant coach), Bauerle has produced four team national championships and eight SEC crowns with the Lady Bulldogs.
-He has been chosen as the SEC Coach of the Year 15 times and the National Women’s Coach of the Year five times.
+In his stint overseeing Georgia’s program (not to mention his time as a Georgia swimmer himself and assistant coach), Bauerle has produced seven team national championships and 12 SEC crowns with the Lady Bulldogs.
+He has been chosen as the SEC Coach of the Year 18 times (16 with the women, two with the men) and the National Women’s Coach of the Year seven times.

-In 2012, Bauerle guided the Lady Bulldogs to their seventh NCAA runner-up finish and their ninth SEC title.
-The Lady Bulldogs had one individual and one relay winner at the NCAAs, while the Bulldogs boasted two individual titles.
-Additionally, 13 swimmers (representing eight nations) with ties to the Georgia program competed in the Olympics, highlighted by Allison Schmitt’s five medals, including three golds, and Shannon Vreeland’s gold medal.
+In 2012, 13 swimmers (representing eight nations) with ties to the Georgia program competed in the Olympics, highlighted by Schmitt’s five medals, including three golds, and Shannon Vreeland’s gold medal.

 At the 2008 Olympics, the United States women, under Bauerle’s watch, earned a total of 14 medals (two golds, seven silvers, five bronze), the most of any nation.
 Two of his pupils, Kara Lynn Joyce and Schmitt, were included in the medals haul as Joyce won two silvers and Schmitt secured a bronze.
 Bauerle’s handiwork was on display as 12 athletes and coaches from his Georgia program joined him in Beijing.